CalebKierum/Smooth-Drag-SwiftUI/README.md

 It is important to note many older devices do not support pro motion and pro motion (above 60hz) is disabled if low power mode is enabled.

 # Video

-https://github.com/user-attachments/assets/98bf1418-d227-4fe4-89c6-15cef6887add
+This isnt captured well on video.
+Its best to test this on a real device to feel the significant difference this change makes. https://github.com/user-attachments/assets/98bf1418-d227-4fe4-89c6-15cef6887add